A Microscopic Derivation of the Time-Dependent Hartree-Fock Equation with Coulomb Two-Body Interaction: Proof of Theorems and

 We now have all the necessary ingredients to prove our main result.
-Take some fixed orthonormal sequence $\Phi = (\varphi_i)_{i \in \N}$.
-Denote by $\Phi_N$ the truncated sequences $\Phi_N = (\varphi_1, \dots, \varphi_N)$, and let $\Phi_N(t)$ be the solution of the Hartree-Fock equation \eqref{rescaled integral Hartree-Fock} with initial data $\Phi_N$.
-The $N$-particle density matrix evolved with the Hartree-Fock dynamics is
+Take an infinite sequence $\Phi = (\varphi_i)_{i \in \N}$ of orthonormal orbitals, and denote by $\Phi^{(N)}(t)$ the solution of the rescaled integral Hartree-Fock equation \eqref{rescaled integral Hartree-Fock} with initial data $\Phi^{(N)}$.